 Whereas the American Optometric Association (AOA) cites the need for a comprehensive eye exam every year to screen for eye disease, there is insufficient data to determine whether more frequent comprehensive eye exams are needed for contact lens wearers.
 There is no evidence that contact lens wearers with more infrequent comprehensive eye exams are at any higher-risk for cancer, glaucoma, diabetes, retinal vascular disease or any other chronic diseases than the general population.
 So, for most healthy adult contact lens wearers, they do not necessarily need to return to an eye care provider’s office for a comprehensive exam on an annual basis.

 Myth: Using online vision testing to renew a contact lens prescription can lead to issues or even damage to a patient’s eye.

-Fact: : Leading online prescription renewal service providers have already served tens of thousands of patients across the country and not had a single health-related incident reported from any customers that resulted from using this service.
-The eye doctors who review refraction test results for online customers would not stake their medical license or their reputation on a technology that was a danger to patients.
+Fact: : Leading online prescription renewal service providers have already served hundreds of thousands of patients across the country and not had a single health-related incident reported from any customers that resulted from using this service.
+The eye doctors who review vision test results for online customers would not stake their medical license or their reputation on a technology that was a danger to patients.
 The AAO has cited refractive assessment tools as something that would pose a low risk to patients.